 Required IT skills

 Students require sufficient IT skills to use CANVAS confidently and to participate in any online activities, such as asynchronous online lectures, readings, quizzes, tutorial activities and assessments.

-From time to time you may be asked to bring small, household items, for example, a piece of fruit, straw or foil tray, to your tutorial sessions.
-These are not specialist items and costs will be very small.
+You may be asked to bring small, household items to tutorials throughout the course of the unit, for example, straws or foil trays.
+These are not specialist items and costs will be minimal.